irhadTTT/fastapi-product-api/README.md

 StockFlow includes a **machine learning-based demand forecasting system** powered by a **Random Forest Regressor**.

-The system analyzes historical stock movement data and predicts the expected demand for a product **30 days in advance showing statistics day by day**.
+The system analyzes historical stock movement data and predicts the expected demand for a product **30 days in advance showing statistics day by day**, while also providing smart reorder recommendations based on forecasted demand, current stock levels, and safety stock requirements.

 ### How It Works